 Inclusive education

-Whilst we aim to include disabled children in mainstream school, we recognise that simply getting disabled children into the classroom is not tantamount to their inclusion.
-With large class sizes, limited resources and inexperienced staff, ensuring that a disabled child has a meaningful educational experience at school is a major challenge and can prove impossible.
-The only available, accessible and appropriate educational setting for most disabled children is the Malanga Inclusion Project playschemes.
-We all know we learn through play – this is true for us all.
+Our playschemes are strategically located within local schools, to encourage intergration and access to education.
+However, with large class sizes, limited resources and inexperienced staff, ensuring that a disabled child has a meaningful educational experience at school is a major challenge and can prove impossible.
+The only available, accessible and appropriate educational setting for most disabled children is the Malanga Inclusion Project playscheme.
 Our playschemes provide a stimulating and immersive educational environment.

 The playscheme allows staff to assess and identify disabled children who can be supported to participate in mainstream classes by playworkers and school staff if it is in their best interests.